Deploy a container instance in AWS

 Select your cluster

-Select tab service > then select Create.
+Select the "Service" tab > then select "Create".

 Create service